YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++
 ydb_boolean
 ++++++++++++++
 **ydb_boolean (gtm_boolean)** specifies the initial setting that determines how YottaDB compiles Boolean expression evaluation (expressions evaluated as a logical TRUE or FALSE).
-If ydb_boolean is undefined or evaluates to an integer zero (0), YottaDB behaves as it would after a `VIEW "NOFULL_BOOLEAN" <../ProgrammersGuide/commands.html#no-full-bool-ean-warn>`_ and compiles such that it stops evaluating a Boolean expression as soon as it establishes a definitive result .
+If ydb_boolean is undefined or evaluates to an integer zero (0), YottaDB behaves as it would after a `VIEW "NOFULL_BOOLEAN" <../ProgrammersGuide/commands.html#no-full-bool-ean-warn>`_ and compiles such that it stops evaluating a Boolean expression as soon as it establishes a definitive result.
 Note that:

 *  :ref:`ydb-side-effects-env-var` has an analogous impact on function argument evaluation order and implies "FULL_BOOLEAN" compilation, so VIEW "NOFULL_BOOLEAN" produces an error when :ref:`ydb-side-effects-env-var` is on.